-Further material is about his discovery of different hands and different "languages" in the Voynich MS is discussed extensively at this web site.
-(Links to be added).
+Further material is about his discovery of different hands and different "languages" in the Voynich MS is discussed extensively elsewhere at this web site (see note 2).

 Identified foliation on Voynich MS to be in the hand of John Dee (but this is still contested by other Dee experts).

 Stojko proposed in a book published in 1978 (37) that the Voynich MS is a copy of a series of letters written in Ukrainian.
 These letters were encrypted by removing all the vowels and writing the consonants in a secret alphabet.
 Following is an example of a letter, decrypted into Ukrainian and then translated (litterally) into English.
 (Folio f15v):

 The main reasons why Stojko's solution is finding little acceptance are: